 How to Report a Problem with Visual Studio 2015

-For the latest documentation for Visual Studio 2017, see How to report a problem in Visual Studio 2017.
+For the latest documentation on Visual Studio, see How to report a problem in Visual Studio.

 If you encounter a problem with Visual Studio 2015, we want to know about it so that we can diagnose and fix it.
 By using the Report a Problem tool, you can collect detailed information about the problem, and send it to Microsoft with just a few button clicks.